brenomfviana/caus/.github/README.md

-# CASTOR
+# CAUS

 ## Description

-CASTOR: Cellular Automata SimulaTOR.
+CAUS is a cellular automata simulator (its name is an acronym of Cellular AUtomata Simulator).

 ### Celluar Automata